roadsidemultimedia/Docs/customizing/customization-methods.md

 ## Methods ##

-There are three methods for customising your website, these are using the DMS toolbar, a child theme or the customization plugin.
-Each methods has pros and cons, which we'll go through below.
+There are three methods for customising your website, these are using the **DMS toolbar &rarr; Customize options** , the **base child theme** or the **customize plugin**.
+Each method has pros and cons, which we'll go through below.

 ### DMS ###

 PageLines DMS has two customization options built-in allowing you to add custom LESS/CSS and scripts.
-If you wish to add a few custom scripts or basic CSS/LESS to your website and nothing more, then using DMS independently is the method for you.
+If you wish to add a few custom scripts and/or basic CSS/LESS to your website and nothing more, then using DMS independently is the method for you.

-<p><small><span class="label label-info" style="margin-right: 5px;">Note:</span> You’re unable to customize DMS further with hooks, as this would require editing the core `function.php` file (something we do not recommend or support), any edits made to this file will most certainly break PageLines DMS.</small></p>
+<p><small><span class="label label-info" style="margin-right: 5px;">Note:</span> You’re unable to customize DMS further with hooks, as this would require editing the core `function.php` file (something we do not recommend or support), any edits made to this file will most certainly break PageLines DMS.
+If you wish to use hooks, we recommend using either the customize plugin or the base child theme.</small></p>

 ### Customization Plugin ###

-The Customization plugin contains both a `style.css` and a `functions.php` file like the child theme, it also supports `style.less`.
+The Customization plugin contains both `style.css` and `functions.php` files like a child theme, it also supports `style.less`.
 However, the plugin doesn’t support the creation of child sections.

 The advantage of the Customize Plugin is that you can update the core files and a 3rd party child theme and still keep your customizations.